Soapsuds/Falconbot/Readme.md

 4. **Can I actually play against it?**
     Yes, but it's not programmed to throw out any moves ever.
 Unless you attack it all it does is dash dance on your current position.
+    He also only plays vs Marth on FD